jlmelville/smallvis/docs/umap.md

 Initial experiments suggested that UMAP was noticeably more difficult to optimize with the delta-bar-delta optimization method that with t-SNE.
-However, L-BFGS with perplexity stepping seemes like a robust alternative, based on [a comparison with DBD for t-SNE optimization](https://jlmelville.github.io/smallvis/opt.html).
+However, L-BFGS with perplexity stepping seems like a robust alternative, based on [a comparison with DBD for t-SNE optimization](https://jlmelville.github.io/smallvis/opt.html).

 As there is much less information around on optimizing UMAP compared to t-SNE,